 One great way to get started: Ask around!
 Ask your friends, parents, and professors what words come to mind when they think of you.
 Then, start to weave those positive characteristics into your personal tagline.
 Continue to hone those and add more positive attributes over time.
-Do not fret as tacking branding alone can be daunting and we are here to help!
+Tackling branding alone can be daunting, so we are here to help!

 Absolutely!
 You do not have to perfect everything about your brand right away.
 It will evolve as you hone your messaging.
 You can update your personal branding as you advance from internships throughout professional positions.